yogsototh/yblog/content/Scratch/en/blog/Haskell-Tutorials--a-tutorial.md

 If only 1% of them would take 10 minutes adding a bit of documentation it will certainly change a lot of things in the percieved documentation quality.

+And last but not least,

+## **Design is important**

+Design is not a word precise enough.
+Let just say a good designer should care not only about how something look, but how end users will interact with it and how to remove every unnecessary stuff to focus on the essential.

+And design traverse everything, from the writer of an article to the details of the color of a button on a documentation web page.

+When I stumble upon some random blog post or random specification in the Haskell community, I had too much a feeling of old fashioned design.

+If you look at node.js community lot of their web page look cleaner, easier to read and in the end, more user friendly.

+Haskell is very different from node, I wouldn't like to replace all long and precise documentation with short human unprecise concepts.
+I don't want to transform the scientific papers by tweets.

+But like the scientific community has upgraded with the use of LaTeX, I believe we could find something similar that would make, very clean environment for most of us.
+A kind of look and feel that will be

+- modern
+- device friendly (either on computer, mobile, tablet)
+- has a touch, such that, like when you are on hackage you immediately know where to look

+Even provided my advices, with Tutorial, reading a tutorial on hackage not on a desktop is still a pain.

 So do have you any idea to improve the Haskell documentation?